-When you buy a house you certainly don’t want to inherit someone else’s debts or legal problems.
+When you buy a house you certainly don't want to inherit someone else's debts or legal problems.
 This is one reason for a Title Insurance policy.
-Title Insurance protects or insures that you have “Clear Title” to your property.
+Title Insurance protects or insures that you have "Clear Title" to your property.
 Clear Title means that there are no liens, claims, judgments or problems with the title.
-The aim is to define the undisputed owner of the property.
+The aim is to define the undisputed owner of the property and to make sure there is not a clouded title.
 If you are buying the property, we want that to be, you!

 When the title to a property is not "Clear" we refer to it as "Clouded".
 Title clouds hurt both the value as well as the marketability of a property.
 Clouds could include the following: